Rajkot State

 Thakor Lakhajirajsinhji II Bavajirajsinhji of Rajkot.

 Rajkot State was one of the princely states of India during the period of British rule.
 It was a 9-gun salute state belonging to the Kathiawar Agency of the Bombay Presidency.
 Its capital was in Rajkot, located in the historical Halar region of Kathiawar on the banks of the Aji River.
 Nowadays, Rajkot is the fourth largest city of Gujarat state.

 History

 Rajkot was founded by Thakur Sahib Vibhoji Ajoji Jadeja in 1620.
 He was the grandson of Jam Shri Satarsal (Sataji) Vibhaji Jadeja of Nawanagar.
+Jadeja Shri Viblioji was the founder of House of Rajkot.
+Jam Sataji of Nawanagar who died in 1608 A. D. had three sons Ajoji, Jasaji and Vibhaji.
+Ajaji who was slain in the battle known as “Bhucherinori ” had two sons Lakhaji and Vibhaji.
+Opinion is divided as to which of these two Vibhajis was the founder of the Rajkot House.
+One version maintains that Vibhaji, the son of Jam Sataji, was the founder.
+Another version associates with this circumstance the name of Vibhaji, the grandson of Jam Sataji.
 The kotwals of the royal palace of Rajkot.

 Rulers and administrators

 The rulers of Rajkot were titled 'Thakur Sahib' with the style of 'His Highness, and belonged to the Jadeja Rajput dynasty.